 This page walks through analysis of a micro grid to evaluate the costs and benefits of adding different technologies given alternative demand profiles.
-The analysis involves building a utility company and includes much of the analysis discussed in different sections.
+The definition of a micro grid is an independent system that can produce energy without support from a central utility.
+The analysis of a micro grid is something like building a supply and demand analysis for a utility company and includes much of the analysis discussed in the battery part of this menu.
+This once was called least cost analysis or least cost studies that had to be performed before new resources would be added to a system.
 Microgrid analysis includes analysis of different possible demand profiles, solar patterns, battery sizing analysis, seasonal hydro analysis, diesel cost analysis and other subjects.
 In addition the microgrid analysis includes evaluation of corporations that construct solar home systems and microfinance institutions that my finance microgrids or their components.
 In making the analysis I have tried to start with simple exercises and cases that form the basis of the microgrids and then move to more difficult subjects.

 Structure of Microgrid Analysis

 The analysis of any utility system, whether EDF in France or a microgrid in rural Rwanda should start with demand analysis and then move to how the demand will be supplied from different sources.
 If there is no storage from batteries, the sources and uses analysis can be pretty simple.
 It gets more complex when you must determine the amount of battery capacity and you must evaluate the timing of the charging and discharging of the batteries.